abbie-bola/abbie-bola/README.md

 </picture>

-I am in my early stages of exploring the world of Data Science, AI and ML, working to achieve:
+Currently in my early stages of exploring the world of Data Science, AI and ML;
+working to achieve:
 - my childhood aspiration of contributing to bringing forth an era of highly advanced technology.
 - my aspiration to have a career centred on building sustainable technologies, that encourage regenerative practices.

-My vision for the future is an augmented world where technology is used to experience the world more fully and accessibly, not as a form of escape.
+My vision for the future is an augmented world where technology is used to experience the world more fully & accessibly.

 My fascination for technology stemmed from watching & reading: <br>
 - Sci-fi Media: Books and Movies -> Zenon (film series), Valerian & the City of a Thousand Planets, Ready Player One